Penalty guidance: what to include in a penalty notice

 A standard penalty notice letter must always be issued if a penalty is due.

-All penalty notices issued by Compliance Officers must be accompanied by a table of failures and a penalty calculation statement.
+All penalty notices issued by Officers must be accompanied by a table of failures and a penalty calculation statement.
 See MLR1PP11050

 The penalty calculation statement should have been modified to reflect any changes that have been made to the penalty as a result of comments or representations received in the 30 day pre-penalty period.